 But remember, that's not the whole story.
 Our example doesn't take into account possible changes in Sara, Brian, and Sam's future tax rates.
 If, in retirement, any of them were in a lower tax bracket than they are now, at age 35, that would tend to tilt the scales in favor of a traditional IRA.
 Conversely, if any of them were in a higher tax bracket in retirement, that would tend to favor a Roth IRA.

-This example uses a Roth IRA.
+Finally, note that this example uses a Roth IRA.
 The ability to contribute to a Roth IRA is phased out at higher incomes; not everyone may qualify to contribute to a Roth IRA.4,5 Workplace accounts like a 401(k) or 403(b) don't have these income limits on Roth contributions when an employer offers the option.
 It's important to find out what you can do before deciding what you should do when it comes to these accounts.

 What about both?

 In some cases, it may be appropriate to contribute to both a traditional and a Roth account if you can.
 That can give you taxable and tax-free withdrawal options when it comes time to take withdrawals in retirement.
 Financial planners call this strategy—using both types of contributions—tax diversification.
 It can make sense for those who aren't sure about their future tax picture.
 Plus, it gives you the ability to manage your tax brackets in retirement, which can be very advantageous for certain retirees.
 In a nutshell, the source of your withdrawals and the sequence in which you tap those sources can be very important for managing your taxes in retirement.

 Read Viewpoints on Fidelity.com: Tax-savvy withdrawals in retirement